somekindofdesign/you-sunk-my-battleship/README.md

 ### Bugs
 <p>Fixed</p>
 <ul>
-<li>Although all the characters were working, the layout of the board was broken when using an f-string to format it.
+<li>Formatting: Although all the characters were working, the layout of the board was broken when using an f-string to format it.
 Using formatting placeholders may not actually be the optimal approach but were the best resolution at the time of submission.
 This should be reviewed in future iterations.</li>
-<li>After putting together the elements of the game, it would not run.
-After unusuccessfully rechecking the definitions and functions by printing to the terminal, reviewing this solution demonstrated that the main function to run the script was missing.</li>
+<li>Run game: After putting together the elements of the game, it would not run.
+Definitions and functions were checked by printing to the terminal but not uncover any issues.
+Reviewing this solution demonstrated that the main function to run the script was missing.</li>
+<li>Line 118: My original approach compares the two possibilities of a placement on the board being occupied by a hit (X) or a miss (-) within a while loop.
+This caused a line length error so I took another look and added variables to declare what a hit or miss is.
+Unfortuantely this broke the loop and the user ended up being asked to try again over and over, even of their guess was valid.
+Although the original solution was put back in place and then broken up using parenthesis, this should be reviwed in the next iteration of this game.</li>
 </ul>
 <br>

 <p>Unfixed</p>
 <ul>
-<li>Line 118: My original approach compared the two possibilities of a space on the board being occupied by a hit (X) or a miss (-) within a while loop.
-This threw up a line length error so I took another look and added variables to declare what a hit or miss could be.
-Unfortuantely this broke the loop and the user ended up being asked to try again over and over, even of their guess was valid. !!!I removed the variables...!!!</li>
+<li>There are no unfixed bugs.</li>
 </ul>
 <br>